gdg-cloud-montreal/swampup-2022/README.md

 ### JFrog Pipelines Configuration

-In the [infra/jfrog-pipelines](infra/jfrog-pipelines/) folder are the configurations for the JFrog pipelines that are used to trigger the Cloud Deploy pipelines.
-These configurations include listners for both new container image versions and changes to the application manifests.
+In the [pipelines/jfrog-pipelines](pipelines/jfrog-pipelines/) folder are the configurations for the JFrog pipelines that are used to trigger the Cloud Deploy pipelines.
+These configurations include listeners for both new container image versions and changes to the application manifests.

 **Example JFrog Pipeline Resource**